By: Marilyn L. Davis

 Granted, not all who see a particular title will cross that metaphorical bridge and read, but many do.
 And what should they find waiting for them on the other side?
 Something they want or need.

-Although the Bridge to Nowhere is a feature of a particular California hike, nowhere is the last place we want to aim for in our writing, let alone take the readers there.
+Unlike the Bridge to Nowhere, a feature of a particular California hike, nowhere is the last place we want to aim for in our writing, let alone take the readers there.
 We want to arrive at a logical, exciting, educational place and feel positive, entertained, or enthused.
 So, how can we write in ways that span the distance between our thoughts, feelings, and opinions, and the readers?

 1. Invite the Readers to Meet You Half-way